Learning Ukulele with Curt

 What Level Ukulele Player Are You?

-The best way to determine your current level is to book a lesson or two with a seasoned ukulele expert — One with a lot of experience and teaching all levels of players.
+Self-assessment can be one of the hardest things to do when it comes to your music development.
+The best way to determine your current level is to book a lesson or two with a seasoned, experienced ukulele expertโone with a lot of experience teaching all levels of players.
+Keep in mind that not all great players can actually teach or explain what they do.

-on the ukulele and grow as a musician — who plays the ukulele.
+voiceon the ukulele and grow as a musician who plays the ukulele.
+Take advantage of the hundreds of ukulele players I've helped over the years.

-Chords are a great indicator of your current level:
+Chords are a great place and indicator of a ukulele players current level:

 - Beginner: C Am F G7 .
 Maybe C7, Dm, Em, etc...
 The essential major, minor, and seventh chords using the Open Position Chords .
 These are the chords utilizing the first three or four frets of the ukulele and include at least one open string.